 - Turn off the projector, press the Main On/Off Switch to Off and unplug the AC power cord from the AC outlet.
 Let the projector cool for at least 45 minutes. - 2 Loosen a screw on the Lamp Cover.
-Slide and open the Lamp Cover.
+Slide and open the Lamp Cover until it makes a clicking sound.
 (See the right figure.) - 3 Loosen three screws and pull out the color wheel to be replaced by grasping handle. - 4 Replace the color wheel with a new one and tighten three screws.
 Make sure the color wheels are set properly. - 5 Put the Lamp Cover back and tighten a screw.